Cinema of Indonesia: Movie theaters

 Records show that there were movie theatres named as Oriental and Elita during 1926 in Bandung.
 The earliest cinema hall in Jakarta was the Alhamra Theater at Sawah Besar, which was established in 1931.
 Other old cinema halls in Jakarta were the Astoria, Grand, Metropole, Rex, Capitol, Rivoli, Central, and Orion.

-As of 2019, there were about 2,000 screens in Indonesia, which was expected to reach 3,000 by 2020.
+As of 2025, there were about 2,354 screens in Indonesia.
+Still far below its peak in the 1980s, which had 6,600 screens.

-The largest cinema chain in Indonesia is 21 Cineplex, which has cinemas spread throughout Indonesia.
+The largest cinema chain in Indonesia is 21 Cineplex, which has cinemas spread throughout Indonesia and control around 60% of the national total.
 Founded in 1987, Cinema XXI currently (as of July 2023) operates 1,235 screens across 230 theaters in 71 cities, with a target of reaching 2,000 screens within the next five years.
 It has three separate brands to target different markets: Cinema 21, Cinema XXI, and The Premiere.
 Since 2012, Cinema 21 outlets are gradually being renovated to become Cinema XXI.

 Another cinema chain is Blitzmegaplex, which opened its first location in 2006 and became the second biggest movie theater in the country.
 In 2017, the brand name was changed to CGV.
 As of January 2019, it had opened 57 theaters with 249 screens in 21 cities across Indonesia.
 The company's Megaplex at Grand Indonesia in Jakarta is dubbed Indonesia's largest cineplex by the MURI (Indonesian Record Museum).

 Cinemaxx, launched by Lippo Group, opened its first cinema at The Plaza Semanggi on 17 August 2014.
 In 2018, Cinemaxx (now Cinépolis) operated 45 cinemas with 203 screens in Indonesia.
 In 2018, it expected to open 300 cinemas with 2,000 screens spread across 85 cities within the ten years.

 In May 2017, Agung Sedayu Group opened FLIX Cinema, with its first outlet at PIK Avenue, North Jakarta.
 Three months later, it opened its second outlet at Grand Galaxy Park, Bekasi.
 It plans to open outlets at District 8 Shopping Centre, South Jakarta, and the Mall of Indonesia, North Jakarta (replacing CGV).

 Several other cinema chains also operate in certain areas such as New Star Cineplex, KOTA Cinema Mall, Dakota Cinema, Movimax, Golden Theater and some have also expanded abroad such as to Southeast Asia and Timor Leste, such as Platinum Cineplex.

 Movie-goers

 In the regulation of the Minister of Education and Culture of the Republic of Indonesia Number 34 of 2019 concerning the Circulation, Performance, Export and Import of Films, Article 17 explains the need for monthly notification of the number of viewers of a film through a data collection system in order to carry out functions in the field of cinema development.
 This data collection is carried out digitally.
 For each film entered in national cinemas, including local films and imported films, it includes the audience gains based on show hours and detailed locations.
+Cinema attendance averages only 0.45 visits per person per year, highlighting untapped growth potential as incomes and cities progress.